Consensys/quorum/docs/Permissioning/Permissioning apis.md

 }
 ```
 #### quorumPermission.approveOrgStatus
-This api can be executed by a network admin account only for approving the org status change proposal.
+This api can only be executed by a network admin account and is used for approving the org status change proposal.
 Once majority approval is received from network admins, the org status is updated.
 * Input: organization id, action (3 for suspending the organization and 5 for re-enabling the suspended organization)
 * Output: Status of the operation
 * Example: